 1. A higher level of assertiveness

 How do we achieve this?
 Be willing to speak up!!!
-State the problem, express how you feel, make a request and a statement that would reinforce it.
+State the problem, express how you feel, make a request, and a statement that would reinforce it.
 Remember to aim for a win-win situation.
 It is not always possible but aim for it.

-No Less fear of judgement
+No Less fear of judgment